Friday, December 30, 2022

 The New Testament text has shown us that this event will catch many unprepared, they will be scoffing the event itself and continue their everyday lives as usual.
 This coming will come upon them suddenly, and they will face judgment as the old world burns and melts away.
 Many will be caught up in a false system of worship, however, the true believers who have passed on are reunited with their bodies, and those who are still alive are changed.
 This change ushers them all into a new creation where they will forever be with the Lord.
 Less we become confused as to when this day occurs, we are assured it will not come until we see the powers of the world turn against the Gospel seemly led by a man of lawlessness.
 This man will be a religious man with a charismatic personality promoting himself as the answer to the world's problems.
 He will take his seat so to speak in what Paul calls a "temple of God" and assumes all authority as though he were God himself.
 Then the day we are longing for will appear and this man along with his rule and authority and those who look to him will be destroyed and Christ will be glorified in his Church and we shall be with him forevermore in a new heaven and new earth.
 Therefore we should comfort our hearts and establish them in every good work and word.

-Next week we will examine the Matthew 24 account concerning the end times using the same textual eschatological approach with the intent to see if they are consistent with what we have discovered in the epistles.
+Next week, we will examine the Matthew 24 account of the end times using the same textual eschatological approach to see if it is consistent with what we have discovered in the epistles.

 David